AzmathShaik29/Terraform-Basics-to-Advance/README.md

 #### Using Conditional Expressions and Functions in Terraform

 Enhance your Terraform configurations with conditional expressions to incorporate logic into your code.
 Explore Terraform’s built-in functions for operations such as string manipulation, arithmetic, and more.

+## Day 3: Building Reusable Infrastructure with Terraform Modules

+**Creating Modular Infrastructure with Terraform Modules**

+Harness the power of modularity by breaking down your infrastructure into reusable, organized components.
+Learn how to define and structure Terraform modules for consistency and portability across environments.

+**Local Values and Data Sources**

+Simplify your configuration by using local values to reduce repetition and improve readability.
+Gain hands-on experience with data sources to dynamically retrieve and reference existing infrastructure or external information—enhancing flexibility and adaptability.

+**Using Variables and Inputs with Modules**

+Dive into variable-driven modules to customize behavior and increase module reusability.
+Understand how to define input variables within modules and pass dynamic values from the root configuration to make your infrastructure more scalable and configurable.

+**Leveraging Outputs from Modules**

+Make your modules more informative by defining output values.
+Learn how to expose key resource attributes from modules to your root configuration, enabling seamless integration between different parts of your infrastructure.